 Whenever I have digital photos printed, I get a proof sheet with tiny versions of the photos.
 I’ve never been able to bring myself to throw the proofs away, but I didn’t know what to do with them either.
 Finally, I found the perfect use for them: cut the pictures out and make personalized cards with them.
 This is especially great for grandparents.

-The photo to the right is of the Father’s Day card I made for Marc.
+The photo to the right is of the Father’s Day card I made for my husband.
 Here’s how I made it:

 Items needed (all of these can be found with scrap booking supplies or at an office supply store):